kubernetes/kubernetes/README.md

 ## To start developing Kubernetes

-The [community repository] hosts all information about building Kubernetes from source, how to contribute code and documentation, who to contact about what, etc.
+The [community repository] hosts all information about building Kubernetes from source, contributing code and documentation, what individuals/SIG's contact for specific questions.

 If you want to build Kubernetes right away there are two options:

-##### You have a working [Go environment].
+##### If you have a working [Go environment]:

 ```
 $ go get -d k8s.io/kubernetes